Research projects and media engagement

 This project will provide capacity-building opportunities for early career scholars and other future thought leaders in the area of climate change and community resilience.
 Development of reports and policy briefs will also equip policy and change-makers with understandings of GEDSI, resilience and climate change.

-The Model of Future-proofing for Climate Resilience by Engaging Communities (MoFCREC) project, which was one of 30 projects selected from a field of over 700 applications, is already underway and is funded for 12 months.
+The Model of Future-proofing for Climate Resilience by Engaging Communities (MoFCREC) project, which was one of 30 projects selected from a field of over 700 applications, is funded for 12 months.

 Partners